pie chart

 Welcome to The Horror … THE HORROR !

 Hi there!
-Welcome to the primer of my Dimir, horror-tribe-mill deck; commanded by Captain N'ghathrod.
+Welcome to the primer of this Dimir, horror-tribe-mill deck; commanded by Captain N'ghathrod.
 Thanks to these planes’ tendencies to have rifts open up on a regular basis, into dimensions best left unexplored by the weak, a conglomerate of vastly unpleasant yet likeminded creatures have been brought together by a horrible, relentless (naval?) officer whose features must be even more unpleasant to witness in person than those of Davy Jones’ cursed form itself.
 His army of brain-eaters is poised to strike; ready to be unleashed by his furious command so that gray-matter may be liquified and consumed wherever it may be located (all without harming the remainder of physical forms until it cannot be avoided anymore).
 The goal: to retrieve every wisp of psychic power their victims possess, while relishing each ounce of exquisite agony from writhing forms until all spirit essence has been utterly absorbed.
 Get ready to have your mind blown from your skull, in ways heretofore unimagined.
 This deck is meant to be played casually.
-It’s not meant to be used in a competitive fashion, but of course I welcome anyone to try!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome to try!
+Feel free to comment on anything you (dis)like throughout this primer; hope you will enjoy it!

-I use the following ten parameters to determine the strength of the deck.
-For each, I allocate a score of 5 (very good), 4 (good), 3 (mediocre), 2 (bad) or 1 (very bad); when totalized this score represents the power rating of the deck (maximum score is 50 points).
+The following ten parameters have been used to determine the strength of the deck.
+For each, a score of 5 (very good), 4 (good), 3 (mediocre), 2 (bad) or 1 (very bad) has been allocated; when totalized this score represents the power rating of the deck (maximum score is 50 points).

 • Mana: indicates the availability of mana sources within the deck.